 The statement of activities presents a comparison between direct expenses and program revenues for each function of the District's governmental activities.
 Direct expenses are those that are specifically associated with a function and, therefore, are clearly identifiable to a particular function.
 Depreciation expense for capital assets that can specifically be identified with a function are included in its direct expenses.
 Depreciation expense for "shared" capital assets (for example, a school building is used primarily for instruction, school administration, and operation and maintenance of facilities) are ratably included in the direct expenses of the appropriate functions.
 Indirect expense allocations that have been made in the funds have been reversed for the statement of activities.
-Interest on general long-term liabilities is considered an indirect expense and is reported in the statement of activities as a separate line.
-Program revenues include 1) fees and charges paid by students and other recipients of goods or services offered by a given function and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
+Interest on general long-term liabilities is considered an indirect expense paid by students and other recipients of goods or services offered by a given function and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
 Revenues that are not classified as program revenues, including property taxes, are presented as general revenues.